kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 * [Bluespec Reference Card](http://www.bluespec.com/forum/download.php?id=98): A short document (3 pages) good for looking up syntax.
 * [Online tutorial](http://wiki.bluespec.com/Home): An online walk-through of some of the common features of Bluespec, along with examples.

+If you just want to briefly review Bluespec syntax or quickly look up a particular piece of syntax, you may want to consult the [Quick Reference](BluespecQuickReference.md).

 ## Bluespec Syntax

 ### Capitalization